-- Featured – whether your app gets featured on the stores’ main page.
+- Featured – whether it gets featured on the stores’ main page.
 This KPI can be tracked, for example, with App Annie.

-The above metrics are essential to understand and measure the visibility and discoverability of the app on the app stores.
+The above metrics are essential to understand and measure the visibility and discoverability on the stores.
 Tracking their evolution daily and monthly, in all countries and benchmarking these rankings with competitor’s products are forming a basis of App Store Optimization strategy.

 Goal 2: Conversion Rate of the product page